 You can easily find shipping horror stories about any of the three providers.

-While you are considering the cheapest way to ship between these organizations, it depends on where you are sending the package along with the dimensions and weight of the package.
+While you are considering the what the cheapest way to ship something is, it depends on where you're sending the package, what time line you need it to arrive and the dimensions and weight of the package.

 Let's go through each provider one by one.